 Whether you're a seasoned vet, a complete newb or a coaching looking for important things to focus on, we think this article is going to provide a ton of knowledge that explains how to spike a volleyball with detail and clarity.
 We looked and it just is not easy to find a top to bottom explanation with demonstrations of good hitting technique for volleyball players.

-If you want to learn how to hits a volleyball, you've come to the right place.
-Let's dive in.
+If you want to learn how to spike a volleyball, you've come to the right place.

 When we are trying to learn how to spike a volleyball, we commonly forget about the first two contacts.
 Whenever you're trying to get better at spiking in volleyball, make sure approach it with the mindset that you need to pass and set at a very high level.
 There's really no point in trying to master your attacking if you can't control the first two touches.

 If you're looking for some more advice on passing or setting, make sure that you refer to our passing or setting blogs.
 Those will give you crucial volleyball tips that can fast-forward you to the next level.

 If you want to take our online beach volleyball course and have direct access to live Q and A sessions with our awesome coaches, check out our attacking course here and learn how to spike a volleyball step by step.